Why Third-Party Cookies Were Deprecated: The State of Things in 2026

 How Accurate Is Cookieless Measurement?
 Comparison with GA4

 This is the question that comes up in every cookieless analytics conversation, and it deserves a direct answer.
 Server-side first-party analytics like FPAI typically show 15 to 40 percent more sessions than GA4 for the same site and time period.
-That gap is not FPAI over-counting — it is GA4 under-counting, because GA4’s measurement model depends on JavaScript that can be blocked, consent that can be withheld, and third-party cookies that no longer work.
+That gap is not FPAI over-counting — it is GA4 under-counting, because GA4’s measurement model depends on JavaScript that can be blocked, consent that can be withheld, and third-party measurement infrastructure that no longer works reliably.

 What FPAI Measures More Accurately Than GA4